-Creating logical expressions and SQL-esque queries is something that comes naturally to many developers, but what happens when you need to give non-technical users the power to run their own queries without the assistant of a developer?
+Creating logical expressions and SQL-esque queries is something that comes naturally to many developers, but what happens when you need to give non-technical users the power to run their own queries without the assistance of a developer?

 You need a UI that will guide them through in a way that they'll understand, and in a way that won't make them think.